Skip to main content

 • SMO 5: International Public Sector Accounting Standards

-Furthermore, the institute states that it also disseminates new and revised standards, guidelines, and other pronouncements issued by IPSASB and facilitates training on IPSAS for professionals at the federal and state levels.
+In addition, the Institute disseminates new and revised IPSAS standards, guidelines, and other pronouncements issued by the IPSASB and facilitates training for professionals at the federal and state levels.

-Finally, ICAN is also involved in the international standard-setting process by offering comments on exposure drafts and other pronouncements issued by IPSASB, when deemed necessary.
+ICAN also participates in the international standard-setting process by reviewing and commenting on IPSASB exposure drafts and other pronouncements, where appropriate.

 Current Status: Sustain